kr55/azure-elastic-jobs-manager-docs/docs/features/create-step.md

 ## Additional Information
 - Ensure that you have necessary permissions to write data into the specified database table.
 - Verify server connectivity before enabling job step output.

-For further assistance, click on the ‘Help’ icon at the top-right corner of the dialog box.